-The student must demonstrate a high order of scholarly achievement in rehabilitation counseling, including appropriate professional
+The student must demonstrate a high order of scholarly achievement in rehabilitation counseling, including appropriate professional competencies.
+The Program's Student Progress Committee determines whether adequate mastery has been acquired.

-- competencies.
-The program's Student Progress Committee determines whether adequate mastery has been acquired. - The student must complete satisfactorily a minimum of 60 semester hours at UT Southwestern School of Health Professions. - 3) The student must discharge all financial obligations to the medical center.
-In the event of nonpayment, one or more actions may be taken by the dean: a) readmission may be denied; b) the student's grades and official transcript may be withheld; and c) the degree to which the student would otherwise be entitled may be withheld. - 4) The student must maintain at least a 3.0 cumulative grade-point average (on a 4.0 scale), have no deficiencies and have no incompletes. - 5) The student must complete the academic requirements listed on his or her degree plan, including completion of any academic deficiencies in prerequisite courses, by the times stated in the student's official letter of acceptance.
+- 2) The student must complete satisfactorily a minimum of 60 semester hours at UT Southwestern School of Health Professions. - 3) The student must discharge all financial obligations to the Medical Center.
+In the event of nonpayment, one or more actions may be taken by the dean: a) readmission may be denied; b) the student's grades and official transcript may be withheld; and c) the degree to which the student would otherwise be entitled may be withheld. - 4) The student must maintain at least a 3.0 cumulative GPA (on a 4.0 scale), have no deficiencies, and have no incompletes. - 5) The student must complete the academic requirements listed on his or her degree plan, including completion of any academic deficiencies in prerequisite courses, by the times stated in the student's official letter of acceptance.
 The student is responsible for submitting official documentation of successful completion of the prerequisites to the Office of the Registrar. - 6) The student must pay a graduation fee designated to partially offset the costs associated with diploma and diploma cover production, regalia, and the commencement ceremony.
-All students completing a degree or certification must pay the fee whether they attend the commencement ceremony or not. - 7) Admission to candidacy is typically granted at the end of the second semester of the first year in the program.
+All students completing a degree or certification must pay the fee whether they attend the commencement ceremony or not.

+- 7) Admission to candidacy is typically granted at the end of the second semester of the first year in the Program.
 In order to be admitted to candidacy, a student must obtain a minimum GPA of 3.0 in course work.
 If this condition is not met, the student will not be recommended for admission to candidacy. - 8) Each student must complete a field examination independent of course grades and internship evaluations.
-This examination is an important landmark in the student's education and must be completed in the required timeframe.

-9) A completed thesis must be submitted to the Department of Rehabilitation Couinseling.
-The deadline for submission in any given semester is the university's semester deadline for completion of the electronic theses.
+This examination is an important landmark in the student's education and must be completed in the required time frame. - 9) A completed thesis must be submitted to the Department of Rehabilitation Counseling.
+The deadline for submission of the electronic thesis in any given semester will be announced and posted by the Graduate Studies Committee.